colejarczyk/doc/userguide/earning_rules/creation/multiply_labels.rst

 **When also Multiply earned points or Instant reward will be used?**

 The same case as was described in Multiply earned points rule exception.
-If you add a "stoppable" flag to this rule and before points calculation you will also edited Multiply earned points (name, description, activity etc.), Open Loyalty recognizes the second one as the most "current" and use it before the rule with stoppable flag.
+If you add a "stoppable" flag to this rule and before points calculation you will also edited Multiply earned points (name, description, activity etc.), Open Loyalty recognize the second one as the most "current" and use it before the rule with stoppable flag.

 In this exceptional case, the sequence of points calculation can be as follow: